hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![UI to create cloud protection in Azure](/img/ui-to-create-cloud-protection.png)

-*T﻿he figure above shows the user interface used to create a cloud store protection at Azure in eastus2 storage location using the user interface.*
+*T﻿he figure above shows the user interface used to create a cloud store protection at Microsoft Azure in eastus2 storage location using the user interface.*

 The list of the steps to perform this use case using HPE GreenLake API: